Fire destroys refugee shelter for Ukrainians in Germany | Law-Order

 The 14 residents and three employees who lived in the shelter were rescued from the flames when the former hotel in the northeastern state of Mecklenburg-Pomerania burned down on Wednesday night, local police said.

-"If arson is confirmed, it is an inhumane crime that will be prosecuted with all severity,'' she added.
+"If arson is confirmed, it is an inhumane crime that will be prosecuted with all severity,'' she said, adding that she would travel to the site of the fire later on Thursday.

-The police unit that looks into politically motivated offenses in the nearby city of Rostock took over the investigation of the fire in the town of Gross Stroemkendorf from local police, who had started looking into arson as the cause of the blaze, German news agency dpa reported.
+The police unit that looks into politically motivated offenses in the nearby city of Rostock took over the investigation of the blaze in the town of Gross Stroemkendorf from local police, who had started looking into arson as the cause, German news agency dpa reported.

+While the cause of the fire was still under investigation, it appeared to have started on one of the outside walls of the building, dpa reported.

 The state's governor, Manuela Schwesig, also expressed shock.

 "One thing must be clear to everyone: People fleeing war need our protection and support.
-We do not tolerate incitement and violence,'' the state's governor, Manuela Schwesig, said.
+We do not tolerate incitement and violence,'' Schwesig, said.

 On Monday, police received a report of graffiti depicting a Nazi swastika in the entrance area of the shelter.
 Whether the graffiti was connected to the fire is not yet known, police said.